 When our adrenal glands are constantly required to sustain high cortisol levels, they eventually become impaired in their ability to respond appropriately.
 The resulting dysfunction not only affects our short-term response to stress, but it also impairs our adrenals’ ability to produce and balance other hormones – DHEA, estrogen, progesterone, and testosterone – which are important to our long-term health and well-being.

 Symptoms are your body’s way of informing you that it’s not receiving the support it needs.
-While none of these issues have a direct causal relationship with adrenal dysfunction by themselves, a distinct “aggravating pattern” emerges when all these factors are taken into consideration.
+While none of these issues have a direct causal relationship with adrenal fatigue by themselves, a distinct “aggravating pattern” emerges when all these factors are taken into consideration.
 See if you recognize these tendencies in yourself.

 Symptoms to look for:

 - Blood pressure: High or low blood pressure is an indication that something isn’t right.
 Low blood pressure can often have the symptom of lightheadedness associated with it.

 - Food cravings and weight changes: Changes in cravings and/or your weight can signal a problem.
 This particularly includes abnormal weight gain in the abdomen and thighs, and cravings for salty or sugary foods that sometimes feel uncontrollable.